visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 On the other hand, often work on the SCF is a high priority and requires rapid response from a developer that is on site with access to SCF.

-The primary should first attempt to determine the customer's needed response time.
-If the customer indicates

 Our current plan is to handle this on a case-by-case basis.
 If neither the primary nor backup are able to handle a customer response incident requiring the SCF, the primary should